 From the economic perspective Price considers that laissez faire, discussed earlier, in its infancy, was unable to cater for the changes required in the late eighteenth and early nineteenth centuries (1924:7), in particular he suggests that Adam Smith's ideas in Wealth of a Nation had discredited the Mercantilist Theory thus damaging colonies run under this system (Price 1924:8).
 This process continues today when economic theorists create theories and from time to time governments, often on the advice of their preferred economist, will put them into practice.
-More often than not this process required political involvement to implement the theory.
-Moreover, we are little surprised at the problems arising from the practical implementation of political, economic, and social theory where new ideas come into vogue prior to suitable infrastructure being put into place to deal with them or without fully considering their effects.
+More often than not this process required at the problems arising from the practical implementation of political, economic, and social theory where new ideas come into vogue prior to suitable infrastructure being put into place to deal with them or without fully considering their effects.
 It seems quite common in the implementation of economic theory to attempt to cater for, or try to inhibit, deviation.
 Moreover, these theories are often put into practice, even where there are other variables not accounted for.